DivyaKarade/Example-.csv-input-files--AIDrugApp-v1.2/README.md

 Note:
 1. Information regarding molecular descriptors can be found here https://github.com/DivyaKarade/Example-.csv-input-batch-file
-2. Users can input any number of features per molecule for feature engineering and for building ML models.
+2. Users can input .csv files with any feature values and any number of features per molecule for feature engineering and for building ML models.